Skip to main content

 • Actionable suggestions with explanations

-cubic’s AI is interactive.
-You can chat with it, provide feedback, and request changes.
+You can reply to cubic, provide feedback, and request changes.

 1